How To Start A Business In New Jersey

 How much does it cost to start an LLC in New Jersey?

-The cost to start an LLC in New Jersey is $150 to file the New Business Entity Form with the New Jersey Division of Revenue & Enterprise Services.
+Starting an LLC in New Jersey costs $125 to file the New Business Entity Form with the New Jersey Division of Revenue & Enterprise Services.

 What licenses do I need to start a business in New Jersey?

 There isn’t a general business license required by the state, however, there are potentially several different licenses and permits a business will need to obtain before starting.